Household Uses for Lemons

 • To make furniture polish, mix one part lemon juice and two parts olive oil.

-• To clean the surface of white marble or ivory (such as piano keys), rub with a half a lemon, or make a lemon juice and salt paste.
+• To clean the surface of white marble or ivory (such as piano keys), rub with half a lemon, or make a lemon juice and salt paste.
 Wipe with a clean, wet cloth.

-• To renew hardened paintbrushes, dip into boiling lemon juice.
+• To renew hardened paintbrushes, dip them into boiling lemon juice.
 Lower the heat and leave the brush for 15 minutes, then wash it in soapy water.

 • To remove dried paint from glass, apply hot lemon juice with a soft cloth.
 Leave until nearly dry, and then wipe off.